abrahamlaria/static-website/content/development/find-duplicates-algorithm.md

 <!--more-->
 ## Problem

 Given an array of n elements which contains elements from 0 to n-1, with any of these numbers appearing any number of times.
 Find these repeating numbers in O(n) and using only constant memory space.

+Check the complete project on my [Github](https://github.com/abrahamlaria/find-duplicates)

 ### Example